DevTeam/Pure.DI/readme/FooterTemplate.md

 ### FormatCode Hint

 Specifies whether the generated code should be formatted.
 This option consumes a lot of CPU resources.
 This hint may be useful when studying the generated code or, for example, when making presentations.

+### SeverityOfNotImplementedContract Hint

+Indicates the severity level of the situation when, in the binding, an implementation does not implement a contract.
+Possible values:

+- _"Error"_, it is default value.
+- _"Warning"_ - something suspicious but allowed.
+- _"Info"_ - information that does not indicate a problem.
+- _"Hidden"_ - what's not a problem.

 </details>